wp-plugins/post-hit-counter/readme.txt

 = How do I reset the hit count for a post? =

-On the opst edit screen, there is a refresh icon next to the hit count - simply click that and the hit count for that post will be reset to 0 without reloading the page.
+On the post edit screen, there is a refresh icon next to the hit count - simply click that and the hit count for that post will be reset to 0 without reloading the page.

 == Changelog ==

+= 1.3.1 =
+* 2015-02-19
+* [FIX] Fixing 'Undefined property' on post edit screen

 = 1.3 =
 * 2014-12-10